MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessment-methods-properties.md

 isApplicable|Bool|Indicates whether the configuration or policy is applicable. isCompliant|Bool|Indicates whether the configuration or policy is properly configured. isExpectedUserImpact|Bool|Indicates whether the user gets affected if the configuration will be applied. osPlatform|String|Platform of the operating system running on the device.
 Specific operating systems with variations within the same family, such as Windows 10 and Windows 11.
-See TVM supported operating systems and platforms for details. osVersion|String|Specific version of the operating system running on the device. rbacGroupName|String|The role-based access control (RBAC) group.
+See [Supported operating systems, platforms and capabilities](../defender-vulnerability-management/tvm-supported-os.md) for details. osVersion|String|Specific version of the operating system running on the device. rbacGroupName|String|The role-based access control (RBAC) group.
 If the device isn't assigned to any RBAC group, the value will be "Unassigned."
 If the organization doesn't contain any RBAC groups, the value will be "None." rbacGroupId|String|The role-based access control (RBAC) group ID.